-n) Intangible assets with definite useful lives
+o) Intangible assets with definite useful lives

-In accordance with SFAS No. 142 (Goodwill and Other Intangible Assets), intangible assets with definite useful lives, for example technology, patents and distribution rights, are amortized over their respective useful lives to their residual values and reviewed for impairment in accordance with SFAS No. 144 (Accounting for Impairment or Disposal of Long-Lived Assets) (see Note 1.V.f, Impairment).
-Non-compete agreements have useful lives ranging from 7 to 25 years with an average useful life of 8 years.
+In accordance with IAS 38 (Intangible Assets), intangible assets with definite useful lives, for example technology, patents and distribution rights, are amortized over their respective useful lives to their residual values and reviewed for impairment in accordance with IAS 36 (Impairment of Assets) (see Note 1.V.q, Impairment).
+They could be purchased and internally generated intangible assets.
+Noncompete agreements have useful lives ranging from 7 to 25 years with an average useful life of 8 years.
 Technology has a useful live of 15 years.
 All other intangible assets are amortized over their individual estimated useful lives between 3 and 40 years.

-Impairment losses are recognized in the event of losses in value of a lasting nature.
+Impairment losses are recognized in the event of losses in value of a lasting nature and are reversed when the reasons for impairment no longer exist.